PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 - [Laura Schulz - The surprisingly logical minds of babies](http://www.ted.com/talks/laura_schulz_the_surprisingly_logical_minds_of_babies)  [20:18]
 - [Brené Brown - The power of vulnerability](http://www.ted.com/talks/brene_brown_on_vulnerability)  [20:19]
 - [Margaret Heffernan - The dangers of "willful blindness"](http://www.ted.com/talks/margaret_heffernan_the_dangers_of_willful_blindness) [14:38]

 - [Margaret Heffernan - Why it's time to forget the pecking order at work](http://www.ted.com/talks/margaret_heffernan_why_it_s_time_to_forget_the_pecking_order_at_work)  [15:47]
+Takeaway: Avoid superstars, average groups work better, superstars suppress the productivity of the rest.
+Successful groups higher scores for reading the mind in the eye tests (EQ measure).
+Give each member equal time to speak.
+'There will be no stars in this team we need everybody'

 - [Margaret Heffernan - Dare to disagree](http://www.ted.com/talks/margaret_heffernan_dare_to_disagree)  [12:56]
 - [Logan LaPlante - Hackschooling makes me happy](https://www.youtube.com/watch?v=h11u3vtcpaY)  [11:13]
 - [David Logan - Tribal leadership](https://www.ted.com/talks/david_logan_on_tribal_leadership?language=en) [16:39]